javarb/notes/sessions/2018/september/Session_13.md

 map.put("b", 2);
 map.forEach((k,v)-> System.out.println(k+v));
 ```
-Something to notice in the previous `print` statement, is that two different datatapes are combined using the `+` operator, then both values will be treated as `String` since one of them is.
-So a string is printed.
+Something to notice in the previous `print` statement, is that two different datatapes are mixed using the `+` operator, so since the first parameter is a `String`, both of the values will be treated as `String`, and a concatenated string is printed out.

 #### Generics